xapian/xapian/xapian-core/docs/replication.rst

 The value which `XAPIAN_MAX_CHANGESETS` is set to determines the maximum number of changeset files which will be kept.
-The best number to keep depends on how you frequently you run replication and how big your transactions are - if all the changeset files needed to update a replica aren't present, a full copy of the database will be sent, but at some point that becomes more efficient anyway.  `10` is probably a good value to start with.
+The best number to keep depends on how frequently you run replication and how big your transactions are - if all the changeset files needed to update a replica aren't present, a full copy of the database will be sent, but at some point that becomes more efficient anyway.  `10` is probably a good value to start with.